Q. How to stop hair loss and improve it’s thickness, strength and

 Q. What causes aortic valve stenosis?

 A. Several conditions can cause aortic valve stenosis.
 As a consequence of aging, the valve may become hard and thick from calcium build up; most cases of calcium build up occur in people older than 65.
 In younger people, the most frequent cause is a birth defect that results in a bicuspid valve, which has two leaflets instead of three.
 Also, infection from rheumatic fever or endocarditis can damage the valve.
-Taking the weight-loss medication fen-phen has been linked to heart valve disease in some people.
+Taking the weight-loss medication

-Q. What are the symptoms of aortic valve stenosis?
+What are the symptoms of aortic valve

-A. Aortic valve stenosis generally progresses slowly.
-For many years, even decades, you will not feel any symptoms from the heart's effort to compensate for aortic valve stenosis.
+stenosis.
 But at some point, the valve will become so narrow (usually at least one-quarter of its normal size) that symptoms develop.
 Some people may notice symptoms only after heart failure develops.
 As aortic valve stenosis worsens, the damaged valve, reduced blood flow, and pressure build up inside the heart can cause symptoms such as:

-• Chest pain (angina), fainting, and/or shortness of breath, often caused by exertion.
+Chest pain (angina), fainting, and/or shortness of breath, often caused by exertion.

-• Palpitations (an uncomfortable awareness of the heart beating rapidly or irregularly).
+Palpitations (an uncomfortable awareness of the heart beating rapidly or irregularly).

-Q. How is aortic valve stenosis diagnosed?
+How is aortic valve stenosis diagnosed?

 A. Sometimes doctors make an initial diagnosis of stenosis after hearing a characteristic heart murmur during a physical exam.
-Several tests may be done to diagnose aortic valve stenosis, especially echocardiography.
+Several tests may be done to diagnose aortic valve

 Q. How is aortic valve stenosis treated?

-A. Surgery to replace the aortic valve is usually done promptly once you begin having symptoms of severe stenosis—chest pain, fainting, or shortness of breath.
+stenosis—chest pain, fainting, or shortness of breath.
 If you don't have symptoms, your doctor will probably monitor your heart and delay treatment until you begin to notice signs of the condition.
 Doctors usually wait to replace the valve until symptoms develop because of the risks of surgery.
-If you don't have symptoms, the risks of surgery are greater than the risk of sudden death from aortic valve stenosis.
+If you don't have symptoms, the risks of surgery are greater than the risk of sudden death from aortic valve

-If you do have symptoms, your doctor may prescribe medications, but they are not effective in curing or improving aortic valve stenosis.
-With valve replacement, most people can reach a normal life expectancy.
+If you do have symptoms, your doctor may prescribe medications, but they are not effective in curing or improving aortic valve

 Unless you have valve replacement surgery, the long-term outlook is poor once symptoms develop.
-People with untreated aortic valve stenosis who develop symptoms of heart failure usually have a life expectancy of 3 years or less.
+People with untreated aortic valve stenosis who develop symptoms of heart failure usually have a life expectancy of 3 years or

 Complications that may develop in people who have aortic valve stenosis include:

-Sudden death may occur in 15% to 20% of people who have symptoms of aortic valve stenosis; it is rare in people without symptoms.
+stenosis; it is rare in people without symptoms.
 Sudden death occurs in about one-third of people who have symptoms and are over 80 years old

 Back